g0orx/linhpsdr/README.md

   sudo make install
   sudo ldconfig
 ```
-If this CWX/cwdaemon is not wanted/required.
-You must disable in the Makefile.
-Comment the following lines as follows
+If CWX/cwdaemon is wanted/required.
+You must enable it in the Makefile.
+Uncomment the following lines:
 ```
 #CWDAEMON_INCLUDE=CWDAEMON